 Paris Executive Produced and was the principal director for the FX hit Sons of Anarchy.
 It finished its 7-year run in 2014 as the highest rated program in the history of the network.
 He is current Executive Producing and directing FX's The Bastard Executioner, for which he helmed the pilot.

-He has directed three films: Don't Be a Menace to South Central While Drinking Your Juice in the Hood for Miramax, The Cherokee Kid for HBO, and The Big Time for TNT.
+He has directed three films: the feature Don't Be a Menace to South Central While Drinking Your Juice in the Hood for Miramax, and television films The Cherokee Kid for HBO and The Big Time for TNT.

 Paris got his start in advertising working as a creative executive and then segued into directing music videos for some of music's biggest stars, such as: Janet Jackson, Bob Dylan, and LL Cool J. In addition to his service to the DGA, Paris has been recognized for his service and contributions to many charitable organizations, including Liberty Hill, GLAAD, and Project Angel Food.
 He and Taylor Hackford shared the 2007 Robert Aldrich Award, given for extraordinary service to the Directors' Guild of America.